-Average Weather in St. Louis Missouri, United States
+Climate and Average Weather Year Round in St. Louis Missouri, United States

-In St. Louis, the summers are hot and muggy, the winters are very cold, and it is partly cloudy year round.
+In St. Louis, the summers are hot and muggy, the winters are very cold and snowy, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 25°F to 89°F and is rarely below 9°F or above 97°F.

 Based on the tourism score, the best times of year to visit St. Louis for warm-weather activities are from late May to early July and from late July to late September.

-The hot season lasts for 3.7 months, from May 28 to September 19, with an average daily high temperature above 80°F. The hottest day of the year is July 20, with an average high of 89°F and low of 70°F.
+The hot season lasts for 3.7 months, from May 28 to September 19, with an average daily high temperature above 80°F. The hottest month of the year in St. Louis is July, with an average high of 89°F and low of 70°F.

-The cold season lasts for 3.0 months, from November 28 to February 28, with an average daily high temperature below 50°F. The coldest day of the year is January 22, with an average low of 25°F and high of 41°F.
+The cold season lasts for 3.0 months, from November 28 to February 28, with an average daily high temperature below 50°F. The coldest month of the year in St. Louis is January, with an average low of 25°F and high of 41°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.